| 1995 |

 | 2008 |

-hNOA1, a large mitochondrial GTPase, physically interacts with DAP3 in the mitochondrial matrix; identified by co-immunoprecipitation–mass spectrometry from enriched mitochondrial fractions.
-Knockdown of hNOA1 renders cells more resistant to apoptotic stimuli (IFN-γ, staurosporine), suggesting hNOA1 modulates DAP3-dependent apoptosis. |
+hNOA1 (human homolog of AtNOA1, a large mitochondrial GTPase) physically interacts with DAP3 in mitochondria, identified by immunoprecipitation-mass spectrometry from enriched mitochondrial fractions. hNOA1 is peripherally associated with the inner mitochondrial membrane facing the matrix.
+Knockdown of hNOA1 renders cells more resistant to apoptotic stimuli (IFN-γ, staurosporine), consistent with a functional link through its DAP3 interaction. |

 The Journal of biological chemistry |